Check out Merri Creek Management Committee's recent achievements by reading our latest Annual Report. Here's a few snapshots for the year:

 MCMC had a very positive first meeting with the DEWLP project officers for the Upper Merri Park in mid-July - see below for key steps and time-lines for the park development process.

 Everyone in Melbourne's northern suburbs has heard of Merri Creek (well almost).
-Real Estate ads often list 'close to Merri Creek' as part of a property's attractions.
-That's a stark contrast to four decades ago when property near Merri Creek, at that time considered considered a weed-infested drain, was so cheap that Councils were able to buy up properties to create parts of what is now the Merri Creek parklands.
+Real Estate ads often list "close to Merri Creek" as part of a property's attractions.
+That's a stark contrast to four decades ago when property near Merri Creek, at that time considered as a weed-infested drain, was so cheap that Councils were able to buy up properties to create parts of what is now the Merri Creek parklands.

 How far from Merri Creek does today's positive effect extend?
 A terrific blog article, not by Merri Creek Management Committee, answers this question.
 Using on-line data to analyse real estate ads and generate maps, the author shows that properties up to 1.3km from Merri Creek include the word "Merri" in their description.
 Read the full article here.